 In large cities around the world, the most contested public space is the streets and accompanying sidewalks.
 Vending can be seen as a private taking of public space.
 It can contribute to civic vitality as well as be an impediment to traffic flow.
 This two-day conference was held in the Fall of 2016, resulting in the publication of a special issue of Cityscape.

-This conference is sponsored by SLAB, the Spatial Analysis Lab at USC Price; The César E. Chávez Department for Chicana/o Studies at UCLA, and the USC Bedrosian Center on Governance.
+This conference was sponsored by SLAB, the Spatial Analysis Lab at USC Price; The César E. Chávez Department for Chicana/o Studies at UCLA, and USC Bedrosian Center on Governance.

 50 years ago, President Lyndon B. Johnson declared “unconditional War on Poverty.”
 However, solutions to poverty in America have been elusive.
 The Innovating to End Urban Poverty conference explored the context for poverty, policy history, and innovative solutions bridging families to opportunity.
 The conference convened a multi-disciplinary team of nationally-recognized scholars and practitioners to examine what is and is not working with an emphasis on the new policies, programs or practices needed to end urban poverty.